Baobear520/mma_events_bot/README.md

-Fetches the links to the most recent and upcoming MMA events on sheepdog.com
+Fetches the links to the most recent and upcoming MMA events from sherdog.com